kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 To fix this problem, either follow the docker's docs [manage docker as a non root user][manage docker as a non root user], or try to use `sudo` before your commands (if you get `command not found` please check [this comment about sudo with kind][sudo with kind]).

+## Docker init daemon config

+Please make sure that when you use `kind`, do not have `"init": true` in your `/etc/docker/daemon.json` because that will causes `/sbin/init` to show the following cryptic message *Couldn't find an alternative telinit implementation to spawn*.
+This has to to with `/sbin/init` not running as process id 1.
 ## Windows Containers

 [Docker Desktop for Windows][docker desktop for windows] supports running both Linux (the default) and Windows Docker containers.